Unidata/cloudstream/README.md

 Option | Note
 -------|-----
 USEPASS | Specifies a password to be used for the session.  `Default: no password`.
+SSLONLY | Disable unencrypted http-based connections.
+Off by default.
+Set to `TRUE` to enable.

 #### Display Options <A NAME="displayoptions"></A>